-By keeping track of these details, you will know what your competitors are doing on their profile, and also get a sense of why the top competitors are doing so well.
+By keeping track of these details, you will know what your competitors are doing on their profiles, and also get a sense of why the top competitors are doing so well.

 After you’ve done your initial competitor audit, you’ll realize that many of your top competitors might have more reviews than lower-ranking competitors.

 We’re not asking you to spam reviews here, but we do believe in building a good review profile!

 Reviews not only tell Google what customers feel about your business, they also inform people engaging with your Google My Business profile.

 As you can see in the above list of reviews, customer input can be extremely positive and informative about your business experience.